orome/crypto-enigma-py/doc/source/index.rst

 .. warning::

-   This documentation is not currently kept in sync with the code.
-It's current purpose is simply to verify that documentation is being correctly generated and to learn a bit about document generation and formatting.
+   This documentation is not yet kept in sync with the code.
+It's current purpose is simply to verify that documentation is being correctly generated.

 The `crypto_enigma` package
 ===========================